-In this study, several GP models that included statistical and Machine Learning algorithms from parametric, semi-parametric, and nonparametric approaches were used to predict FAW and MW resistance traits.
-These GP algorithms, as expected, performed differently on the different traits although the predictive variations were generally minimal, especially when large TS were involved, similar to earlier model benchmarking reports (101,102).
-Bayesian models (parametric: BLR and BRR, and semi-parametric: RKHS) performed better on MW traits, GWL, AP, and AK, while nonparametric Machine Learning algorithms (missForest, here) and, to a lesser extent, linear mixed model (especially in the PBTS approach), achieved the highest PAs on FAW datasets.
-The differential performances of the different GP algorithms on the insect resistance traits evaluated in this study could be due to differences in the genetic structures (extent of additive vs. non-additive gene action) of the respective traits (23,38,47,49).
-Maize resistance to FAW, which was moderately heritable across environments (103), would be expected to be controlled by both additive and non-additive genetic factors including epistasis (104-106), whereas, MW resistance traits such as GWL, AP, and AK with heritability values above 90% (103) were most likely characterized by a prevalence of additive gene action (107,108) in the current panel.
+In this study, several GP models including statistical and Machine Learning algorithms, parametric, semi-parametric, and nonparametric approaches were used to predict FAW and MW resistance traits.
+These GP algorithms, as expected, performed differently on the different traits although the predictive variations were generally minimal, especially when large TS were involved, similar to earlier model benchmarking reports (112,113).
+Bayesian models (parametric: BLR and BRR, and semi-parametric: RKHS) performed better on MW traits, GWL, AP, and AK, while nonparametric Machine Learning algorithms (missForest) and, to a lesser extent, linear mixed model (especially in the PBTS approach), achieved the highest PAs on FAW datasets.
+The differential performances of the different GP algorithms on the resistance traits evaluated in this study could be due to differences in the genetic structures (extent of additive vs. nonadditive gene action) of the respective traits (23,38,47,51).
+Maize resistance to FAW, which was moderately heritable across environments (25), would be expected to be controlled by both additive and nonadditive genetic factors (62,63,70), whereas, MW resistance traits such as GWL, AP, and AK with heritability values above 90% (25) were most likely characterized by a prevalence of additive gene action (64,68) in the current panel.